Miles-Li-0828/Bookstore-Mechine-Learning-Model-Advanced-Inventory-and-Personalized-Recommendation-System/README.md

-# A Predictive Model for Bookstore Inventory Management: Rating Predictive System and Customer Reading Segmentation #
+# A Predictive Model for Bookstore Inventory Management: Book Rating Predictive System and Book Segmentation for Convenient Recommendation #

 ## Project Description
 --------